McMvMc/16824hw1/README.md

 1. Change the optimizer to SGD + Momentum, with momentum of 0.9.
 2. Initialize the conv and FC weights using a `gaussian(0, 0.01)` initializer, and biases using a `zeros` initializer.
 You may refer to the Caffe prototxt above for exact details.
 3. Use a exponentially decaying learning rate schedule, that starts at 0.001, and decays by 0.5 every 10K iterations.
-You should train it for at least 40K iterations, which should take half hour on the AWS nodes.
+You should train it for at least 40K iterations at batch size of 10, which should take half hour on the AWS nodes.

 #### Q 2.2: Implement the above solver parameters.
 This should require small changes to our previous code.